NxPKG/khulnasoft-docs/content/magic-transit/_partials/_tunnel-endpoints.md

     1. Select **Add pre-shared key later**.
     2. _(Optional)_ We recommend you test your tunnel configuration before officially adding it.
 To test the tunnel, select **Test tunnels**.
     3. Select **Add tunnels**.
-    4. The Cloudflare dashboard will load the list of tunnels you have configured.
+    4. The Khulnasoft dashboard will load the list of tunnels you have configured.
 The IPsec tunnel you have just created will be listed with a warning in the form of a triangle to let you know it is not yet functional.
 Select **Edit**.
     5. Choose **Generate a new pre-shared key** > **Update and generate a pre-shared key**.
 Save the key to a safe place, and select **Done**.
 15. If you already have a pre-shared key:
     1. Select **Use my own pre-shared key**.